gmlc-dispatches/dispatches/docs/models/nuclear/hydrogen_tank.rst

 Degrees of Freedom
 ------------------

-The Hydrogen Tank Model as X degrees of freedom.
+The Hydrogen Tank Model has X degrees of freedom.

 Model Structure